Aspergillosis

-Aspergillosis is a fungal infection of usually the lungs, caused by the genus Aspergillus, a common mould that is breathed in frequently from the air around, but does not usually affect most people.
-It generally occurs in people with lung diseases such as asthma, cystic fibrosis or tuberculosis, or those who have had a stem cell or organ transplant, and those who cannot fight infection because of medications they take such as steroids and some cancer treatments.
+Aspergillosis is a fungal infection of usually the lungs, caused by the genus Aspergillus, a common mold that is breathed in frequently from the air, but does not usually affect most people.
+It generally occurs in people with lung diseases such as asthma, cystic fibrosis or tuberculosis, or those who are immunocompromised such as those who have had a stem cell or organ transplant or those who take medications such as steroids and some cancer treatments which suppress the immune system.
 Rarely, it can affect skin.

 Aspergillosis occurs in humans, birds and other animals.
 Aspergillosis occurs in chronic or acute forms which are clinically very distinct.
-Most cases of acute aspergillosis occur in people with severely compromised immune systems, e.g. those undergoing bone marrow transplantation.
+Most cases of acute aspergillosis occur in people with severely compromised immune systems such as those undergoing bone marrow transplantation.
 Chronic colonization or infection can cause complications in people with underlying respiratory illnesses, such as asthma, cystic fibrosis, sarcoidosis, tuberculosis, or chronic obstructive pulmonary disease.
 Most commonly, aspergillosis occurs in the form of chronic pulmonary aspergillosis (CPA), aspergilloma, or allergic bronchopulmonary aspergillosis (ABPA).
 Some forms are intertwined; for example ABPA and simple aspergilloma can progress to CPA.

 Other, noninvasive manifestations include fungal sinusitis (both allergic in nature and with established fungal balls), otomycosis (ear infection), keratitis (eye infection), and onychomycosis (nail infection).
 In most instances, these are less severe, and curable with effective antifungal treatment.

 The most frequently identified pathogens are Aspergillus fumigatus and Aspergillus flavus, ubiquitous organisms capable of living under extensive environmental stress.
 Most people are thought to inhale thousands of Aspergillus spores daily but without effect due to an efficient immune response.
-Taken together, the major chronic, invasive, and allergic forms of aspergillosis account for around 600,000 deaths annually worldwide.
+Invasive aspergillosis has a 20% mortality at 6 months.
+The major chronic, invasive, and allergic forms of aspergillosis account for around 600,000 deaths annually worldwide.

 Signs and symptoms

 A fungus ball in the lungs may cause no symptoms and may be discovered only with a chest X-ray, or it may cause repeated coughing up of blood, chest pain, and occasionally severe, even fatal, bleeding.
 A rapidly invasive Aspergillus infection in the lungs often causes cough, fever, chest pain, and difficulty breathing.

 Poorly controlled aspergillosis can disseminate through the blood to cause widespread organ damage.
 Symptoms include fever, chills, shock, delirium, seizures, and blood clots.
 The person may develop kidney failure, liver failure (causing jaundice), and breathing difficulties.
 Death can occur quickly.

 Aspergillosis of the ear canal causes itching and occasionally pain.
 Fluid draining overnight from the ear may leave a stain on the pillow.
 Aspergillosis of the sinuses causes a feeling of congestion and sometimes pain or discharge.
 It can extend beyond the sinuses.

-In addition to the symptoms, an X-ray or computerised tomography (CT) scan of the infected area provides clues for making the diagnosis.
-Whenever possible, a doctor sends a sample of infected material to a laboratory to confirm identification of the fungus.